Taking fitness plateaus from failure to feedback

-NEW YORK What do you do when your tried and true workout routine stops working for you?
+NEW YORK, April 23 What do you do when your tried and true workout routine stops working for you?

 A fitness plateau can be your body's signal that it's time for a change, experts say, or a sign that you've been looking for progress in all the wrong places.